All Episodes

 Department of Health and Human Services is granting temporary waivers to organizations that would not be able to meet the reform law's new requirement for annual coverage limit.

-Well, what's we're gonna spoke with lower premiums.
+We're going to spoke with lower premiums.

-Everybody was gonna get covered.
+Everybody was going to get covered.

-Everybody was gonna get treatment.
+Everybody was going to get treatment.

 And now we find out that people need waivers because they can't meet the law's new requirement for annual coverage limits.